 - Francesco Fidaleo (The University of Rome Tor Vergata)

 - Loïc Foissy (University of the Littoral Opal Coast)

 - Yuri I. Manin (Max Planck Institute for Mathematics)

 - Ehud Meir (The University of Aberdeen)

 - Alexander Shapiro (The University of Edinburgh)

-- Adam Skalski (Institute of Mathematics, Polish Academy of Sciences)
+- Adam Skalski (Institute of Mathematics of the Polish Academy of Sciences)

 - Christian Voigt (The University of Glasgow)